ipacheco-uy/elpaisDiff/README.md

 [Twitter keys](https://dev.twitter.com/) are needed.
 An RSS Url list is needed for any news website you want to track.

+Added support for mutiple rss feed websites, flask server and configuration for running in heroku.

 Installation
 ------------
 + The [chrome driver](https://chromedriver.chromium.org/) binary needs to be installed and in the path.